defoe-code/CDCS_Text_Mining_Lab/README.md

-For running TDM defoe querie in [Cirrus](https://cirrus.readthedocs.io/en/master/), we have to start a spark cluster, and once the cluster is running, then we can submit the defoe queries to such cluster.
+For running defoe queries in [Cirrus](https://cirrus.readthedocs.io/en/master/), we have to start a [Spark cluster](https://spark.apache.org/docs/latest/cluster-overview.html) within a **SLURM job**.
+And once the Spark cluster is running, then we can submit the defoe queries to such cluster.

-We have divided the defoe queries performed in the **CDCS TDM Lab** in two Rounds: **Round 1** and **Round 2**.
-Each Round has a different set of studies.
+We have divided work performed in the **CDCS TDM Lab** in two Rounds: **Round 1** and **Round 2**.
+Each Round has a different set of studies, and each study have a set of defoe queries.

-Following we have a summary of the set of instructions needed to replicate this work.
+Bellow we have a summary of the set of instructions needed to replicate this work.

 # 1. Spark installation steps